wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/README.md

 **Scope**:

-In the following how-to you will learn about how to use Jenkins on DCOS.
+In the following how-to you will learn about how to use Jenkins on DC/OS.

 **Further resources**: